Team Kissflow

 But, most importantly, how you collect that data matters.

 This is where forms come in.
-They’re the single most effective data collection tool—especially for automation workflows.
+They’re the single most effective data collection tools—especially for automation workflows.

 Forms can be used to collect data that feeds your workflows, gets processed, and brings out results—on autopilot.